What are Labour’s prospects in future elections ?

 The answer is that it does…the hard reality is that the brunt of any early disapproval of the new government by the electorate (and there’s plenty of that around just now!) will fall on local Labour councillors, many of whom come up for re-election this year and will be worried about retaining their seats on May 1st.
 If, as seems quite possible, Labour suffer a whitewash in these polls, it will signal they are 'getting it wrong' as a party in the eyes of the electorate, and will have much more ground to recover later in the electoral cycle to stand any chance of being re-elected.

 In one sense, this potential 'rout' of sitting councillors is a pity.
 Local politics is by its nature less overtly political than the national variety, and involves a lot more cross-party collaboration (it simply has to, in order to get things done at a local level).
-A lot of good, hardworking and experienced Labour councillors may well lose their seats next May as a result of their leadership's ill-advised policy decisions, with the attendant loss of their collective expertise and enthusiasm to local government.
-Sadly, it’s virtually impossible to protect local councillors from national government unpopularity, so there will be a toll to reckon with, unless the Westminster leadership show a lot more contrition for their 'sins' to date.
-Starmer's recent performances on the diplomatic front are unlikely to suffice, given his many 'faux pas' on the home front.
+A lot of good, hardworking and experienced Labour councillors may well lose their seats in May as a result of their national leadership's ill-advised policy decisions, with the attendant loss of their collective expertise and enthusiasm to local government.
+Sadly, it’s virtually impossible to protect local councillors from the effects of national government unpopularity, so there will be a toll to reckon with, given that the Westminster leadership have shown little or no contrition for their 'sins' to date.
+Starmer's recent effforts, such as they are, on the diplomatic front are unlikely to suffice, given his many 'faux pas' on the home front.

-An additional factor to consider is that many local councils ‘went Labour’ during the Tory wipeouts of the last 2 years, and thus a significant number of currently Labour-controlled LAs may well be at risk of the party losing overall control.
-This will not please ‘grass roots’ supporters, who will doubtless blame Starmer and Reeves for all their ills (including a continued lack of LA funding!).
+An additional factor to consider is that many local councils ‘went Labour’ during the Tory wipeouts of the last 2 years, and thus a significant number of currently Labour-controlled LAs may well be at risk of the party losing overall control if they lose concillors in significant numbers.
+This will not please ‘grass roots’ supporters, who will doubtless blame Starmer and Reeves for all their ills (including a continued lack of LA funding - witness the resulting refuse-ridden chaos in our 2nd city, Birmingham!).
 This unpopularity in the ranks could create even more divisions within the party, who won’t have forgotten having their Winter Fuel restoration resolution at Conference first sidelined, and then studiously ignored, by the leadership.
+The unions are already starting to 'get tough', now that the axe has fallen on the super-inflationary pay rises that were characteristic of Labour's first couple of months.
+We may soon find our streets covered with refuse 'a la Birmingham' if Unite (who, you may remeber, were the union so effectively snubbed at conference in October over their restore Winter Fuel motion) extend their strike to a country wide walkout.

 Can we predict how bad things might get for Labour ?

 Opinion polls are the most obvious and popular choice for assessing voting intentions for future general elections.
 The majority of these currently put Labour support significantly lower than it was immediately post-election, with losses of between 6 and 10 percentage points.
-The latest (Feb 4th) actually puts 1 point behind Reform, with even the Tories now hot on their heels.
+The latest YouGov poll (Mar 11th) actually puts Labour just 1 point ahead of Reform, with even the Tories hot on their heels at 22%.
 Interestingly, though, the opinion polls also seem to indicate that the Tories appear to have gained relatively little from this downturn in Labour's fortunes so far.

-This might at first sight be what one would expect at this stage of the cycle, given the Tories spell in ‘rehab’ is still in its early stages, with their new leader yet to make a real impression, and wisely avoiding making detailed promises on policy.
+This might at first sight be what one would expect at this stage of the cycle, given the Tories spell in ‘rehab’ is still in its early stages, with their new leader yet to make a real impression, and wisely avoiding making detailed promises on policy, but there is some evidence that their opinion poll fortunes are slowly reviving.

-However, other, and arguably perhaps more reliable indicators, might suggest a different trend.
+However, other, and arguably perhaps more reliable indicators of public voting intentions, might suggest a different trend.
 Let's look at a more immediate register of how the electorate are feeling, i.e. local by-elections.
 How much we should read into Labour’s loss of popularity with regard to local election prospects?

-Opinion polls are, at best, a blunt instrument when it comes to predictions on voting outcomes ‘on the day’, and often get it wrong.
-Things have also become harder to predict in recent years, with our electorate becoming progressively more ‘volatile’ and unpredictable, with traditional voter ‘loyalty’ very much on the decrease.
+Opinion polls are, at best, a blunt instrument when it comes to predictions on voting outcomes ‘on the day’, and acknowledge that they often get it wrong.
+Things have also become harder to predict in recent years, with our electorate becoming progressively more ‘volatile’ and unfathomable, with traditional voter loyalty very much on the decrease.

-We do, however, have a less well-used ‘barometer’ of voter sentiment available in the form of local by-election results.
-Since this represents real performance data, it is arguably a better indicator than opinion polls, whose representative small sampling technique really just gives a 'snapshot' of immediate sentiment, and can easily miss longer-term changes.
+We do, however, have a less well-used barometer of voter sentiment available in the form of local by-election results.
+Since this represents real performance data, it is arguably a better indicator than opinion polls, whose representative small sampling technique really just gives a 'snapshot' of immediate sentiment within a small selected group, and can easily miss longer-term changes as a result.

 Local council by-elections, on the other hand, are much more frequent, arising as they do whenever a councillor either moves house, suffers illness, or just simply gets fed up with the thankless task they’ve taken on, and resigns their position.
 This means we get a much better, and arguably more reliable, picture of how things are going from week to week, with respect to overall grass-roots voter sentiment across the country.
 Some might argue that results reflect too much the immediate local issues to be representative, but voters do tend to admit when challenged that their feelings about the national government do 'colour their judgment' when voting locally, hence it's reasonable to assume some validity.